cg1326/travelbuddy/README.md

 That doesn't happen.
 Flights get delayed.
 You arrive exhausted.
 You skip the afternoon nap because you're actually on vacation.
 Existing apps treat any deviation as a silent failure, and most people abandon the plan after the first missed action.

-TravelBuddy is a React Native app (iOS + Android) for jet lag recovery built on the assumption that real travel is unpredictable.
+travel buddy is a React Native app (iOS + Android) for jet lag recovery built on the assumption that real travel is unpredictable.
 When something goes wrong, the plan adapts instead of falling apart.

 ## What it does